Last Updated on : 2025-05-29 06:38:53download

 int object_num; // Number of objects

-OBJECT_THUMBNAILS_PARAM_S* param; // Points of objects,type and accuracy
+OBJECT_THUMBNAILS_PARAM_S* param; // Points of objects, type, and accuracy

 } RVC_AI_OBJECT_THUMBNAILS_INFO_S;

-RVC_AI_OBJECT_THUMBNAILS_INFO_S
+The RVC_AI_OBJECT_THUMBNAILS_INFO_S

 /**